mhkeller/layercake.graphics/src/content/guide/03-layout-components.md

 The Canvas and Webgl layout components do the same and also create the canvas contexts that are then available on the LayerCake context object.

+## Options

+All layout components let you set a `zIndex` property to fine-tune their layering.
+This is useful if you want your layers to build in a certain order but have a different appearance than their DOM order.

 ### Html

 ```html